 Foreign companies looking to do more than marketing or other Representative Office type activities may incorporate a branch office, as a branch office is generally able to perform sales activities without restriction.
-As a branch office is regarded as being the same entity as its foreign head office from a Japanese legal and tax viewpoint its Japan source income will be subject to Japanese taxation (the effective tax rate being 33%).
-For fiscal years beginning on or after 1 April 2016, the profits that are attributable to the Japan branch office will be subject to Japanese taxation, instead of the whole company's Japan source income.
+As a branch office is regarded as being the same entity as its foreign head office from a Japanese legal and tax viewpoint, its Japan source income will be subject to Japanese taxation.

-While a branch is subject to Japanese corporate tax, there are some potential benefits in using a branch as opposed to a corporate entity such as a KK or GK.
-These, along with some disadvantages are discussed in more detail in on page 14
+While a branch is subject to Japanese corporate tax, there are some potential benefits in establishing a branch as opposed to a corporate entity such as a KK or GK.
+These, along with some disadvantages are discussed in more detail in on page 14.